svahid725/jewel-bank-using-Getx/README.md

 # jewel_bank

 A new Flutter project.
-implementing a complex ui with getx state management
+implementing a complex ui with getx state management.

 ## Getting Started